 It's obvious the Republicans are more afraid of the dreamers than they are of ISIS.

-All right, there you have it, the divide, the debate over illegal immigration in this country.
+The divide, the debate over illegal immigration in this country.

-Now, as I've told many of you many times I've been down to the border, at least a dozen times now, and we have covered it from the Rio Grande to San Diego and everywhere in between.
+Now, as I've told many of you many times, I've been down to the border at least a dozen times now, and we have covered it from the Rio Grande to San Diego and everywhere in between.

 I've seen tunnels dug all the way from Mexico to an office building in San Diego.